 - Enterprise Architecture, Application Development, SDLC

-- Project Management, Traditional and Agile Methodologies
+- Project Management, Traditional and Agile Methodologies, Application Service Management

-- I.T.
-Security, Privacy, ITIL, Corporate Governance
+- Cyber Security, Privacy, ITIL, Corporate Governance

 EDUCATION